School calendar changes prompts lawsuit against Union County Public Schools

 Regardless, the board met on Dec.
 6, 2022, and proposed starting school on Aug.
 9, acknowledging that it was against state law but noting that other districts had made similar moves.

+"She does many summer camps and the shortening of the summer and the lack of notice of the change to the calendar is causing her businesses severe financial hardship," Armbruster said.
+"Because basically normally she would have classes the first few weeks of August, and now that's all out with classes starting Aug.
+9."

-Phil Berger, President Pro Tempore of the North Carolina Senate, says he favors flexibility in school district calendars but says the law is in place and school districts should follow it.
+Phil Berger, President Pro Tempore of the North Carolina Senate, said he favors flexibility in school district calendars but says the law is in place and school districts should follow it.

-"[The schools] acknowledge that the law exists and they're going to do what they want to anyway, the appropriate way to change that would be for the legislature to pass a law modifying the calendar law," said Berger.
+"[The schools] acknowledge that the law exists and they're going to do what they want to anyway, the appropriate way to change that would be for the legislature to pass a law modifying the calendar law," Berger said.
 "There is not the support in the General Assembly to make that change."

 The lawsuit calls on potential misdemeanors and possible removals from office if the board members do not comply with the state laws.